jembi/openmrs-shr-infrastructure/packaging/README.md

 Java 8 PPA
 ==========
-The package depends on Java 8 provided by the webupd8 team: http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html
+The package depends on Java 8 provided by the webupd8 team PPA `ppa:webupd8team/java`